SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 Taking User Input

-The program asks the customer to select an item:
+The program asks the customer to select a menu item:

 choice = input("\nEnter item number to add to order (0 to finish): ")

-The user can enter a number from 1 to 6.
+The user can enter:

+1 to 6 to select a menu item

-The user can enter 0 to finish the order.
+0 to finish the order

 Example: